amaan4152/3D-Pose-Estimation/Install-Ubuntu.md

       6. Ensure the installation was successful by checking Sotware & Updates > Additional Drivers and check for "Continue using a manually installed driver", and that a CUDA toolkit is located in /usr/local/.
    3. Download cuDNN from [here](https://developer.nvidia.com/cudnn).
 Make sure to install cuDNN v8.0.4 for CUDA 11.1, Linux x86_64.
    4. Install by extracting the downloaded file to /usr/local/cuda.
 Detailed instructions can be found [here](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html#installlinux-tar).
+6. Install OpenCV and the camera calibration app.
+   1. Install OpenCV using